azureleaf/reveal/slide.md

 - CloudFront
 - VPC: Virtual Private Cloud
   - selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways
+- Amazon Route 53: DNS service

+>>>

+## AWS VPC: Features

+- Major combination
+  - EBS (for permanet storage)
+  - EC2 (for server software)
+  - VPC (for network)
+- A VPC can have multiple AZs

+>>>

+## AWS VPC: Keywords

+- IGW: Internet gateway
+  - Let the VPC connect to the internet
+- NGW: NAT gateway
+- Subnet
+  - Public Subnet
+  - Private Subnet
+- Route table
+  - Define possible connections among internet / subnets
+- Router
+- VPC Peering
+- Endpoints for S3
+- Elastic IP
+  - Reachable IPv4 address from the internet
+  - After you get the Elastic IP, you must assign it to your EC2 instance
+- Security Group
+  - Firewall for each instance

+>>>

+## AWS VPC Gateways

 - API Gateway
+- Virtual Private Gateway
+- IGW: Internet Gateway
+- NGW: NAT gateway: Network Address Translation
+  - Enable instances in the private subnet connect to internet / other AWS services
+  - Disable the internet establish the connection to the instances

 >>>